-Over a three-day period from April 10 to April 12, 2014, a number of stakeholders, hosted by the Pittsburgh Green

-Infrastructure Network, convened to draft a design for a

-Figure 10-43: Layout of Conceptual GSI Projects in Frick Museum Area, Point Breeze demonstration district for green infrastructure along 21st Street in the City of Pittsburgh's South Side.
+Over a three-day period from April 10 to April 12, 2014, a number of stakeholders, hosted by the Pittsburgh Green Infrastructure Network, convened to draft a design for a demonstration district for green infrastructure along 21st Street in the City of Pittsburgh's South Side.
 The goal was to create a green street that would serve as a community link between the Three Rivers Heritage Trail along the Monongahela River and South Side Park along the Southside "slopes" area.
 This meeting of designers intent on developing a plan, known as a charrette, brought together attendees from environmental groups, engineering firms, academic institutions and governmental agencies and included representatives from ALCOSAN, PWSA, 3RWW and the University of Pittsburgh, among other stakeholder groups and volunteers.
 21st Street would be redesigned to be used as a demonstration project for GSI that can reliably remove stormwater while also serving a multi-modal transportation options and create a new community aesthetic.